Art0nus/Electrum-Fucker/README.md

 <b>To be protected:</b>

-You can install electrum in another file location (big brain)
+You can install electrum in another file location
 </p>